-For us as a school, we will consider the various factors that have an interplay with the life of any pupil about whom we have concerns within the school and the level of influence that these factors have on their ability to be protected and remain free from harm particularly when it comes to child exploitation or criminal activity.
+For us as a school, we will consider the various factors that have an interplay with the life of any pupil about whom we have concerns within the school and the level of influence that these factors have on their ability to be protected and remain free from harm, particularly when it comes to child exploitation or criminal activity.

-While this term applies to this specific definition, the notion of considering a child within a specific context is also important.
 What life is like for a child outside the school gates, within the home, within the family and within the community are key considerations when the DSL is looking at any concerns.